kimoppalfens/kimoppalfens.github.io/_posts/2017-11-21- CoMGMT usecase - Part 2.md

 # Intro #

-In [Part 1](www.oscc.be/sccm/configmgr/intune/co-management/cloud%20management%20gateway/cmg/CoMGMT-usecase-Part-1) we configured the Cloud Management Gateway.
-With that Pre-Req out of the way, we can now focus on Co-Management and Intune.
+In ([Part 1](www.oscc.be/sccm/configmgr/intune/co-management/cloud%20management%20gateway/cmg/CoMGMT-usecase-Part-1)) we configured the Cloud Management Gateway.
+With that Pre-Requisite out of the way, we can now focus on Co-Management and Intune.

 Before you can enable Co-Management, you need to make sure that you have met the following pre-requisites :